Gone are the days when you could simply include “Microsoft Word” or “Data Management” in the skills and work experience sections of your resume.

 - Managing appointments and deadlines.

-Also known as a “transferable skill,” time management shows that you can ultimately meet company goals.
+Also known as a “transferable skill,” time management shows that you can ultimately be counted on to meet both departmental and company goals.

 6. Self-Motivation Skills